Webperf-se/webperf_core/docs/config-py.md

 - Google Lighthouse based test  (used against service when using test in that mode)

-### googlePageSpeedApiKey

-You can read more about this variable on the [Google Lighthouse Based test section](tests/google-lighthouse-based.md).
-This variable is only used when `lighthouse_use_api` variable is set to `True`.

 ### http_request_timeout

 This variable is used as request timeout in the following tests: